May 4th - 11th 2025

 4:00 – 5:00 PM

-The tour will start at 11 Hawthorne Street (Clark University Strassler Center).
+The tour will start at the front porch of the Cohen-Lasry House, 11 Hawthorne Street.

-Undertakers, saloonkeepers, manufacturers and “club women” - the history of this neighborhood is remarkable not just because of its many examples of distinctive architecture, but because of the colorful stories of the men and women who initially shaped it.
+Musicians, manufacturers, a laundress and a Swedish immigrant - the history of this neighborhood is remarkable not just because of its many examples of distinctive architecture, but because of the colorful stories of the men and women who initially shaped it.
 Join Clark’s student docents for a walking tour that takes us back in time to the Gilded Age of the late 19th century.
 Hear about the homes, their inhabitants, and the community’s change over time!

 Major Taylor Museum Tour